GAIA-X4PLC-AAD/hd-map-asset-example/README.md

 This repo serves as a reference for onboarding an HD-Map asset into the data space of ENVITED and can be used as a template for other dataspaces as well.
 It contains a fully described and consistent example of an HD-Map asset and an **`manifest.json` - file**.

-A complete **`ASSET`** in a specific domain includes the data itself and all necessary files for describing, evaluating, and visualizing the dataset.
+A complete **`asset`** in a specific domain includes the data itself and all necessary files for describing, evaluating, and visualizing the dataset.

-The **'ASSET'** has a specific following folder structure and the sample can be downloaded here in this repo from the lastest release (**`asset.zip`**).
+The **'asset'** has a specific following folder structure and the sample can be downloaded here in this repo from the lastest release (**`asset.zip`**).

 # Repo Structure